Gjakova: Sports

-Apart from being a culture and educative center of the Kosovo, Gjakova is also known as a sport center.
+Apart from being a culture and educative centre of the Kosovo, Gjakova is also known as a sport centre.
 The best example of this is the fact of having 38 clubs, which compete in all leagues over Kosovo.
-Gjakova's most successful team is KF Vëllaznimi which has won 9 titles of Kosovar Superliga and 4 Kosovo Cups.
-"Shani Nushi" is the city's sports hall, which has a capacity of 3500 seats, while the Gjakova City Stadium has a capacity of 6000 seats.
+Gjakova's most successful team is KF Vëllaznimi which has won nine titles of Kosovar Superliga and four Kosovo Cups.
+"Shani Nushi" is the city's sports hall, which has a capacity of 3,500 seats, while the Gjakova City Stadium has a capacity of 6000 seats.

 Transport

 There are lots of infrastructure facilities of railways and platforms which currently are out of function.
 Pristina International Airport is some 70 kilometres east of Gjakova.
-It is the only port of entry for air travelers to Kosovo.
+It is the only port of entry for air travellers to Kosovo.
 In northern of the city, there is the Gjakova Airport situated.

 International relations

 Gjakova is twinned with: (Note: Citations regarding the twin or sister cities of Pristina:)